 The most interesting calculation I created was an attempt to simulate a parameter.
 Parameters in Power BI are very basic at this point in time, and making a simple select measure parameter is not possible.
 As such, I had to use a complex calculation, the template for which I found here.
 It involved making a new table to store values for use in a slicer.
 Here is the full calculation:

 Building The Dashboard

 In general, I found building the dashboard a lot less intuitive than Tableau.
 This may be because I have a lot more experience with Tableau, but I remember it being a lot easier in Tableau when I first started using it.
 Nevertheless, I started with a custom visual from the marketplace – one of the better features of Power BI – called a ‘Tornado chart’.
 You might know it as a bikini chart, but regardless it allows you to compare a binary category very nicely.
 Here I compared survival rate of males and females, and broke it down age bins of 5.
 The bar chart utilises the ‘parameter’ I created to switch the measure between survival rate by class, fare and embarked port.
 I wasn’t able to do a similar thing to change the dimension in time, so I did a workaround which involved using a hierarchy and drilling down to the corresponding dimension that the selected measure is based on.
-It is not in the slightest bit user-friendly and takes a few clicks to get everything to line up, but it does work in the end (if only it was as simple as Tableau!).
-Here is an image of my dashboard:
+Here is a GIF of my dashboard:

 What I Learned